The Ultimate Whistler Festivals Guide

 Culture: Canada Day Celebrations

-The official kick-off to full season summer in Whistler always begins with Canada Day.
+The official kick-off to the summer season in Whistler always begins with Canada Day.
 On July 1st, the village transforms into a cavalcade of street entertainment, free concerts and special events including an all-Canadian parade through Whistler Village.
 One of the most popular concerts of the summer – the Vancouver Symphony Orchestra – performs at Olympic Plaza on both the Saturday and Sunday night of the long weekend.
-For 2017, Canada is celebrating its 150th birthday, so you can be sure Whistler will be making an extra effort for the party this year.
 Most folks stay for the entire weekend, so remember to plan your accommodation and transport accordingly.
+For the kiddos be sure to check out the parade that takes over the village stroll in the morning.
+Fire bans permitting there is usually an opportunity to see fireworks from the top of Whistler Mountain too.

 Family: Whistler Children’s Festival

 Taking place around the second weekend of July, the Whistler Children’s Festival is about fun for the whole family.
-Now in its 34th year, Arts Whistler continues to fuel this longstanding summer festival with free performances all weekend and imagination-expanding workshops for all ages.
+Entering into its 36th year, Arts Whistler continues to fuel this longstanding summer festival with performances all weekend and imagination-expanding workshops for all ages.
 Make sure to book tickets for all workshops ahead of time as many of them do sell out.

 Food: Canadian National BBQ Championships

-While its name suggests that it’s a competition, the Canadian National BBQ Championships is Whistler’s unofficial festival of meat.
+While its name Canadian National BBQ Championship suggests that it’s a competition, this is Whistler’s unofficial festival of meat.
 Braising, broiling, roasting, smoking, stewing… You’ll find delicious meats cooked by every method imaginable at the BBQ Champs.
 Grill Masters from all over the Pacific Northwest descend on the Creekside Village to compete for such titles as Backyard Burger Champion and King of the Grill.
 Samples are available for spectators in exchange for a small donation to a local charity.
 The Dusty’s Patio has an animated atmosphere all weekend with local live musicians and plenty of beverages to wash down all that delicious food.

 Wellness: Wanderlust Whistler